A free online resource to help you find local health, care and community services.

 Supporting people to talk about dying, death and bereavement and to make their end of life wishes known

-You may also find this Stay Independent Leaflet useful.
+You may also find this Stay Independent Leaflet (EXTERNAL PDF LINK) useful.

 An NHS psychological therapies service for people who are experiencing common mental health problems such as depression, anxiety and stress.

 The Ear Foundation has launched a website which brings together a wide range of practical resources and information available on hearing loss in one place.
 SoundSpace Online aims to gather accessible information for people of all ages with hearing loss, their families, professionals ,policy makers and funders of services in the sector – or anyone interested in learning more about hearing loss.
 The website provides good quality, readable and usable information, which will be constantly kept up to date

 Beam is a recently launched drop-in service in Wolverhampton.
 Their aim is to provide children and young people up to the age of 18 (up to the age of 25 for care leavers or anyone with a disability), parents/ carers & professionals with advice, signposting and support with any concerns relating to mental and emotional wellbeing.

 Their team of Youth Workers, Therapists and trained Wellbeing Volunteers offer children and young people guidance and support with their mental and emotional health.
 They provide caring advice and guidance in particular areas including anxiety, anger, mood management and self-esteem.
 Located in comfortable surroundings, they have a variety of online resources that can be accessed, if young people just want to browse some information.
 They also run a wide range of therapeutic and wellbeing groups and workshops for young people and parents/carers to access.

 If you think Beam may be useful for you, your child, or a young person you are working with, feel free to drop-in.
 There is no need to book an appointment - you can simply drop in and start receiving support when you need it.